The Agent Web Looks a Lot Like 1995

 Why we built The Gathering

-The technical details — which fields belong in the core, which extensions are vendor-neutral, which protocols fit where in the stack, which discovery surfaces a site should publish first — belong on tg.community and in Stream.
+The technical details - which fields go in the core, which extensions are vendor-neutral, which protocols fit where in the stack, which discovery surfaces a site should publish first - belong on tg.community and in Stream.
 This post is the invitation, not the brief.

 How to show up